 Each month, there are four writing prompts.
 The first writing prompt will be a class journal writing.
 The other prompts will either be supported or independent writing.
 Journal entries can be dated and kept in a binder to follow growth.
 Students can fill in the template with words or pictures (utilizing SymbolStix), or they may write independently.
 Journal entries may be shared orally.

-Math tasks may be interspersed in a variety of classroom activities.
+Math tasks may be interspersed in a variety of activities.
 It is important to recognize opportunities for counting, adding and subtracting within the context of real-world situations.
 The math activities in each unit are built on these real-world scenarios.
 Random counting or number identification does not lend to daily application, as do activities that appear to serve a purpose.
 Sample scenarios are provided within the unit, however, service providers should create similar scenarios to provide daily practice in math skills.

 Dynamic Math - Unlimited Math Problems!

 Dynamic Math is an interactive feature providing an expansive collection of math problems to practice identified mathematics skills.
 Students have a multitude of practice problems in the areas of addition, subtraction, multiplication, and division with the Dynamic Math feature.
 Dynamic Math is located after the four pages of premade problems for each skill in the Math Story Problems lessons, and can easily be recognized by the green refresh button at the top of the page.

 Measure It!: Lesson 20

 Recipes and crafts are frequently provided within unit activities.
 These provide a real-world application of skills.
 Students can engage in skills for direction following and use of measurement tools.
 These skills also have lifetime applications for students who may be able to maintain a level of independent living or increased participation in their daily living routines.
 A list of items needed to complete the recipe or craft can be located in the Supply List which can be found in Monthly Tools > Supply Lists.

 Read This Chart: Lesson 21